hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ### Lists

-Indexing a list requires a slightly different notation, even though in theory a list is a vector (that contains multiple data structures).
-To index a specific component of a list, you need to use double bracket notation `[[]]`.
+Selecting componenets from a list requires a slightly different notation, even though in theory a list is a vector (that contains multiple data structures).
+To select a specific component of a list, you need to use double bracket notation `[[]]`.
 Let's use the `list1` that we created previously, and index the second component:

 	list1[[2]]

 What do you see printed to the console?
-Using the double bracket notation is useful for accessing the individual components whilst preserving the original data structure.
-When creating this list we know we had originally stored a dataframe in the second component.
-With the `class` function we can check if that is what we retrieve from indexing:
+Using the double bracket notation is useful for **accessing the individual components whilst preserving the original data structure.** When creating this list we know we had originally stored a dataframe in the second component.
+With the `class` function we can check if that is what we retrieve:

 	comp2 <- list1[[2]]
 	class(comp2)